 - Programmable logic circuits are presented as hardware libraries called overlays.
 These overlays are analogous to software libraries.
 A software engineer can select the overlay that best matches their application.
-The overlay can be accessed through an application programming interface (API).
+The overlay can be accessed through an Python API.
 Creating a new overlay still requires engineers with expertise in designing programmable logic circuits.
 The key difference however, is the build once, re-use many times paradigm.
 Overlays, like software libraries, are designed to be configurable and re-used as often as possible in many different applications.

-PYNQ is the first project to combine the following elements to simplify and improve APSoC design:
+PYNQ is the first project to combine the following elements to simplify and improve Xilinx system design:

 - A high-level productivity language (Python in this case)